Eco Week at the Mountain Campus

-Schools based in Fort Collins and/or Poudre School District have the amazing opportunity to select our Steam Ecology lesson, created and delivered in partnership with the City of Fort Collins Utilities Education team.
-Students have the experience of learning about macro-invertebrates and spending hands-on time in the South Fork of the Cache La Poudre river to collect specimens!
+Schools based in Fort Collins and/or Poudre School District have the amazing opportunity to select our Steam Ecology lesson, created by and delivered in partnership with the City of Fort Collins Utilities Education department.
+(Follow the link to learn more about their educational programs!)
+Students have the experience of learning about macro-invertebrates and spending hands-on time in the South Fork of the Cache La Poudre river to collect and identify specimens!

 For more information about what is included in each of these lessons, please fill out our Contact Us Form to tell us about your school and your interest!

 A wide variety of hiking opportunities to suit all abilities.
 Hikes range from a roughly 2-mile wide, mostly flat trail around the valley to 12-mile round trip hikes up challenging trails to high mountain passes in the area.

 In order to keep our Eco Week program costs affordable for schools, students, and families, Eco Week groups are primarily housed in the North Dorm or the South Dorm (one school per dorm facility).
 If your school group is large enough, we may be able to offer additional lodging in our Conference Cabin facilities.
 For more information on lodging facilities, please see the following links.

 An on-site nursing clinic is available for guests and staff.
 Please plan accordingly to meet your daily medical needs by bringing your own medications and supplies.
 Remember to pack extra, as we are in a remote location and it will not be easy to restock if necessary.
 Please note, services at the Mountain Campus are extremely limited, intended to be utilized for minor needs and emergencies, and should not be relied upon as a primary care provider.